 Before we dive into the types of customer surveys, it’s important to understand that not all surveys are created equal.

-For instance, you can’t expect customers to enthusiastically answer your consumer survey questions with an automated robocall or a mailed 10-page questionnaire.
+For instance, you can’t expect customers to enthusiastically answer your questionnaires if they come in the form of an automated robocall or a mailed 10-page questionnaire.

-You’d get barely any participation in these surveys because such methods don’t take your customers’ convenience into account.
+You’d likely get a low response rate to these surveys because such methods don’t take your customers’ convenience into account.
 Surveying customers is part science and part art—and you’ve got to make sure you do it right to get the results you want.

-The best surveys are the ones that gather customer feedback in the moment, while a customer’s memory of a brand interaction is still fresh in their minds.
+The best surveys are the ones that follow up customer feedback in the moment while a customer’s memory of a brand interaction is still fresh in their minds.

 Let’s look at a few types of customer surveys you can try:

 1. Purchase intent survey